MKLab-ITI/hackair-data-retrieval/README.md

 	 - --> make test
 	 - --> make runtest
 	 - It is necessary to set cuda related environmental variables as described <a href="http://docs.nvidia.com/cuda/cuda-installation-guide-linux/#environment-setup" target="_blank">here</a>.
-   c.
-Download and unzip caffe-master.zip as the siftflow model file and prototxt from github repository
+   3. Download and unzip caffe-master.zip as the siftflow model file and prototxt from github repository
 	 - Repeat step 2
-   d. make pycaffe
+   4. make pycaffe
 	 - Before executing this ensure that all the anaconda-related lines in the config file are uncommented.
 And also execute this line in caffe/python: "for req in $(cat requirements.txt); do pip install $req; done"

 The following environmental variables should be defined as well: